jwodder/rst2json/SPEC.rst

 markup has been removed.
 For example, if ``content.title`` is ``"<i>War &amp;
 Peace</i>"``, then ``content.title_stripped`` would be ``"War &amp; Peace"``.

+..
+TODO: Mention how whitespace is transformed in stripped strings

 The output from ``rst2json`` is a JSON object containing the following fields:

 ``content`` : object